RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Nature in the big city

-After all that food, most people need to stretch their legs, and a walk down the Han River is a natural choice.
+After all that food, most people need to stretch their legs, and a trip down the Han River is a natural choice.
 Here, people from all over Seoul gather and go for a walk, enjoy the air or have food delivered to the group of friends they have gathered.

 Often you will find young people gathered around pizza or 'chimaek' - a classic combination of deep-fried chicken and beer, which seems to be incorporated into the Korean DNA.
 An obvious option if you are still walking around and are deliciously hungry.